corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/developing/rest-api/rest-api.md

    kubectl port-forward -n <NAMESPACE> deploy/corda-rpc-worker 8888
    ```

-   Where `<NAMESPACE>` is the Kubernetes namespace that Corda is installed in.

 2. If you did not explicitly specify the username for the initial admin user at install time, the default is `admin`.